yousifheikal/Smart-Shop-Api/README.md

 * Authentication:
 Authentication feature enables users to create an account, login, and manage their credentials securely.
 It includes functionalities such as user registration, login,logout, password reset,refreshToken,user-profile and authentication token management, all functionalities i used via JWT Auth.
 Users can access protected resources and perform actions based on their authorization level.

+* User Management: The user management feature allows administrators to manage user accounts, roles, and permissions.
+It includes functionalities such as creating user profiles, updating user information, enabling or disabling user accounts, and assigning appropriate roles and permissions ex:(create category, product, etc....) .

 *   Categories :
 Category feature organizes products.
 It allows creating, retrieving, updating and deleting categories.
 Products can be associated with one or multiple categories, allowing users to browse and filter products based on their category preferences.